 Only one chaperone per 12 students may accompany a tour.
 Additional chaperones are welcome to visit the galleries on their own or visit the Café during the students’ touring time.
 No exceptions, please.
 All groups, whether Docent-led or self-guided, must be accompanied by an adult.

-We regret that there are no lunchroom facilities available at TMA for school use.
+We regret there are no lunchroom facilities available at TMA for school use.
 Weather permitting, groups are welcome to bring sack lunches and eat at the picnic tables on the TMA grounds.
-Sack lunches are not permitted in the Museum Café or Libbey Court.
+Sack lunches are not permitted in the Museum.

 Funding is available to help elementary and secondary schools defray transportation costs for Docent-led Museum tours.
 School groups scheduled for self-guided visits are not eligible.
 Schools are responsible for ordering buses.
 To apply for bus funding, complete the Bus Subsidies section on the Student Tour Request Form.
 Funding approval will be indicated on your tour confirmation.
 Reimbursement is made following your tour and is based on the school’s distance from the Museum as follows: